Home Buying Tips for the Financially Challenged

 Most mortgages are fixed rate, meaning the payment will remain the same throughout the life of the loan.
 If the mortgage you are offered is an adjustable rate (ARM), then that means after the fixed period, your payment will fluctuate.
 Do not rely on your future income increasing or quickly selling when taking ARMs – this is a dangerous trap that has caught many borrowers.
 If you have a limited income and would not be able to afford the fluctuations, than stick with fixed rate loans.

 Also, make sure you explore alternative options available to you.
-Military veterans qualify for special loan programs as do some other government service sectors.
+Military veterans qualify for special loan programs as do some other government service sectors joker slot.
 First-time homebuyers, single parents, seniors, HUD buyers and others can qualify for FHA-backed loans that offer lower down payments and more affordable interest rates than conventional loans.
 Learn more at FHA.gov.

 More Important Tips